XinRC/CS-2124/lectures/lecture6/README.md

 ### Pointers
 Pointers are variables that point at a specific memory address.
 By having access to the memory address, we are also able to access the value in the memory address.
-Do note that pointers are **type** sensitive, this means that if the memory address of variale `x` is a string, then the pointer must also be initialized as a string.
+Do note that pointers are **type** sensitive, this means that if the memory address of variable `x` is a string, then the pointer must also be initialized as a string.
 If a pointer is not pointing anywhere, it is good practice to assign it as `nullptr`.

 <div align = "center">